biojerm/job_scraper/README.md

 ## Motivation

-This scraper was created so that I could help my wife find a new job outside of California.
-The code examples I mentioned above did not have good enough error handling nor a convenient output I could give my wife.
+This scraper was created so that I could automate the job hunting process by doing multiple searches and filtering out the retrieved jobs.
+The code examples I mentioned above did not have good enough error handling to search many states or titles, nor did they create the output I desired.

 ## Installation

-In order to work on another machine you would need a client_secret.json file, along with a sparate file called private.py in the same directory.
+In order to work on another machine you would need a client_secret.json file that works for both Gmail and a Google sheets.
+The `pygsheets` docs have a pretty good walkthrough [here](http://pygsheets.readthedocs.io/en/latest/authorizing.html#oauth-credentials) , along with a separate file called private.py in the same directory.
 The `private.py`file contains a dictionary of email.
 ```
 email = {
 	    'you' : 'you@email.com',